josephsl/wintenApps/readme.md

 * Modern keyboard (emoji panel/hardware input suggestions/cloud clipboard items in Version 1709 and later)
 * People
 * Settings (system settings, Windows+I)
-* Skype (universal app)
 * Store
 * Weather.
 * Miscellaneous modules for controls such as Start Menu tiles.

 Notes:

-* This add-on requires Windows 10 Version 1803 (build 17134) or later and NVDA 2018.3 or later.
+* This add-on requires Windows 10 Version 1803 (build 17134) or later and NVDA 2018.4 or later.
 For best results, use the add-on with latest Windows 10 stable release (build 17763) and latest stable version of NVDA.
 * Some add-on features are or will be part of NVDA screen reader.
 * For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support old Windows 10 releases, or changes were made to Windows 10 and apps that makes entries no longer applicable.